AgniusBartninkas/power-automate-desktop-framework/config-reader/README.md

 The Framework should have its own dedicated development environment.
 This is the only environment where the Framework should reside as an unmanaged solution.

 It should be imported as a managed solution to all other environments where flows will use the framework, including normal DEV, TEST, UAT and other non-production environments.
 This is so that changes cannot be made to the framework outside of its own DEV environment, but it can be used by calling utility flows such as the **WorkItemHandler** as child flows, as well as making copies of the template flows for new projects.

+### Different types of configs

+In most organizations, you would normally not want to have different types of storage for external configs being used across flows.
+It's best to pick one and stick to that.
+So, you do not actually need to create all of the subflows listed here, as this adds extra complexity where it is not necessary.
+Feel free to just go with the one type of config you prefer.

 ### Using direct SQL Statements vs Stored Procedures in SQL Server